-Category one disbursements in the sum of £130 00 and category two disbursements of £18 00 have been incurred during the period covered by this report, of which £20 34 has been drawn.
+Category one disbursements in the sum of £130 00 and category two disbursements of £18 00 have been incurred during the period covered by this report, of which £62 03 and £20 34 respectively have been drawn.
 (Category one disbursements relate to case bonding of £120 00 and company searches of £10 00.
 Category two disbursements relate to postage, telephone and photocopying.)